 - The Rival: To the Hurnas.
 One unique sidequest has them engaged in a bloody feud with the Hurnas, forcing the player to pick a side.
 Even their racial units, the Orc and Tetike, are Ranged fighters of opposite purpose - the highly mobile Orc is geared for hit-and-run attacks with a longbow, while the Tetike's shorter range and extra counterattack make it better suited to front-line fire support with a crossbow and shield.

-- Slave Race: They started out as this, though apparently outlived their masters' empire.
+- Slave Race: They started out as this, though they apparently outlived their masters' empire.

 - Attack of the 50-Foot Whatever: Kazanji are massive creatures, with their primary artwork showing that a human-scaled shield is dwarfed by their kneecaps.
 In game, Kazanji Daemons are among the few conventional land units large enough to only be represented by a single model, where most other units come in groups of at least three.